 No more fumbling with tent poles.
 These tents give you plenty of time to relax and enjoy the great outdoors rather than wasting it trying to figure out what goes where.

-I also hope the guide has provided you with a number of insights that can help you make smart decisions when buying a camping tent.
+I hope the guide has provided you with a number of insights that can help you make smart decisions when buying the best camping tent.
 Cheers!